afei3/afei3.github.io/about.markdown

 permalink: /about/
 ---

 Like I said before, I am currently a senior in Computer Science.
+I currently work in [research under Matthew Caesar](/research/) as an Undergraduate researcher.
+I was a GM for the [Illini Metagamers](https://illini-rp.net/), a club dedicated to board games and D&D esq role-playing.

+I love the idea of working with, and being able to take apart, large systems and how they function.

 --------------------------------------------------------------------------------
-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+This site was made using Jekyll which you can learn more here -> [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /